ABC Family Worldwide: Acquisition by Disney

-On October 24, 2001, The Walt Disney Company acquired Fox Family Worldwide for $2.9 billion cash plus $2.3 billion in debt assumption, due to Fox Family Channel's 35% audience decline, which gave Disney control of the Fox Family channel (which, owing to its new ownership, was renamed ABC Family, and its parent company renamed ABC Family Worldwide), Saban Entertainment, Saban's 49.6% stake in Saban International Paris, Fox Kids' international networks in Latin America and Europe, a 76% stake in Fox Kids Europe (which operated the European networks), as well as additional cable rights to Major League Baseball (MLB) that were assigned to Fox Family via the Fox Sports division, which included a slate of Thursday-night regular season games, and Division Series games.
+On July 23, 2001, The Walt Disney Company announced its acquisition of Fox Family Worldwide.
+On October 24, 2001, deal was signed for $2.9 billion cash plus $2.3 billion in debt assumption, due to Fox Family Channel's 35% audience decline, which gave Disney control of the Fox Family channel (which, owing to its new ownership, was renamed ABC Family, and its parent company renamed ABC Family Worldwide), Saban Entertainment, Saban's 49.6% stake in Saban International Paris, Fox Kids' international networks in Latin America and Europe, a 76% stake in Fox Kids Europe (which operated the European networks), as well as additional cable rights to the Australian children's music series The Wiggles (which originally began airing in the U.S. on Fox Family in May 1999 before being moved to Playhouse Disney in June 2002), Major League Baseball (MLB) games that were assigned to Fox Family via the Fox Sports division (which included a slate of Thursday-night regular season games), and Division Series games.
 ESPN assumed the production responsibilities for these games as part of its ESPN Major League Baseball package, although they continued to air on ABC Family for the time being.

 The U.S. Fox Kids block broadcast by the Fox network was not included in the sale, and its operations were shifted to the Fox Television Entertainment division.
 As Fox no longer held the rights to the Saban programming that primarily aired during the block, and no longer had appropriate synergies due to the sale of Fox Family, the company chose to contract the block to a third-party.
 Following a bidding war with DIC Entertainment, Fox subsequently announced in January 2002 that it would enter into an agreement with 4Kids Entertainment to program a new children's block for the network.